FreyaHolmer/Mathfs/README.md

    - LerpSmooth (which is how it was implemented) and
    - InverseLerpSmooth (which is how it is implemented everywhere but Unity's Mathf.cs)
  - Min/Max functions with arbitrary inputs/array input will throw on empty instead of returning 0

-## Installation instructions
-- Download or Git Clone the repository
-- Place the downloaded files in a folder in your Unity project Assets/ folder
-- Access the library in script by including namespace "using Freya"